-At the risk of sounding flip, a couples therapist who specializes in crafting separation agreements is like a surgeon who owns a chain of funeral parlors.
-Couples really want to know if there is such a thing as a “therapeutic separation?” and ask “is there any hope for my marriage after separation?”
+Couples really want to know if there is such a thing as a “therapeutic separation,” or if there are “rules” of separation in marriage.
+They ask me: “is there any hope for my marriage after separation?.

 The truth is the notion of “therapeutic separation” is profoundly risky.

 An Ohio State University study discovered that nearly 80% of separated couples ultimately divorce.
 Another earlier study from the late eighties mentioned in the Ohio State research has shown the divorce rate for separated couples as high as 96%.